Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 Electricity has a carbon intensity depending on where and when it is consumed.
 An intensity is a rate.
 It has a numerator and a denominator.
 A rate provides you with helpful information when considering the growth of a software product and allows for the computation of a marginal rate.

-Software Carbon Intensity (SCI) can be calculated like so:

-`SCI = ((E * I) + M)/R`

-Where:
+To calculate the carbon intensity the following information is needed:

+`O`= Operational emissions of a given piece of software

-- `E` = Energy consumed by a given piece of software
+`E`= Energy consumed by a given piece of software

-- `I`= Location-based marginal carbon emissions
+`I`= Location-based marginal carbon emissions

-- `M` = Embodied emissions of a given piece of software

-- `R` = Baseline as a denominator (e.g. carbon per additional user, API-call, ML job, etc)

-The equation can be further refined to

-`SCI = (O + M)/R`

-Where:

-- `O` = E * I = Operational emissions based on energy consumption (E) and location-based carbon intensity measurement (I)
+`O = E * I ` = Operational emissions based on energy consumption (E) and location-based carbon intensity measurement (I)

-And once more this can be further refined into:

-`SCI = C / R`

-Where:
+`M` = Embodied emissions of a given piece of software
+****
+**These are used to calculate total carbon emissions (`C`) and carbon intensity (`CI`):**

-- `C = O + M` = Total amount of carbon the software is emitting over a time period.
+`C = O + M ` = Total amount of carbon the software is emitting over a time period

-### Telemetry vs Benchmark Based

-There are two approaches for calculating the `C` of software, telemetry based and benchmark based.

-In reporting the SCI, you MUST acknowledge if you used a telemetry-based approach or a benchmark-based approach.

-#### Telemetry Based
-For some applications, for instance, if you are a SasS provider, measuring the total carbon emissions of your product in production over a long period is possible through telemetry.

-In the telemetry approach, you first calculate the total carbon emitted by your application over a time period and then divide it by your baseline to obtain an intensity.
-For example, suppose you are a SaaS provider.
-In that case, you may calculate your `C` of your application over the last month to be X kg through telemetry installed on your entire fleet of servers and the applications your customers have installed.
-Over the same period, you have served Y users.
-Then you might calculate your SCI as `(X/Y)` per User.

-#### Benchmark Based
-Telemetry may not be possible for other applications, such as mobile applications or open-source applications where obtaining telemetry regarding software use is difficult or not desired.
-In those scenarios, you may choose to use a software benchmark approach to the calculation of `C`.
-A software benchmark is an act of running a computer program to assess its relative performance, generally by running several standard tests and trials against it.

-For example, open-source software maintainers have little information regarding who uses their software and what context.
-Instead, they may choose to develop a software benchmark and measure the `C` of their software against that benchmark.
-In that context, the choice of `R` would be the name and version of the benchmark they used.
-For example, they may develop a benchmark called `BenchmarkV1.0` and calculate `C` as `X`g, in which case the SCI would be `X`g per `BenchmarkV1.0`.

-If you chose a benchmark based approach, you SHOULD make the benchmark you used open-source.

-You MUST report the version of the benchmark used in your calculations.
-If you change the nature of the benchmark in any way that might affect the calculation of `C`, its version number MUST increment.
+`R` = Baseline as a denominator (e.g. carbon per additional user, API-call, ML job, etc)

+**carbon intensity (`CI`) compares this carbon against a baseline :**

+`CI = C / R` = Total carbon intensity rate per baseline

+**carbon delta (`D`) is the difference between two carbon intensities :**

+`D = CI(initial) - CI(modified)` = Carbon difference between an initial and modified carbon intensity, and is an optional parameter to quantify gains from implementation of Green Software Engineering methods.

+### Lab-based alternatives to Real-world measurements
+The goal is to calculate how much `C` is emitted per **one unit** of `R`.
+This is the carbon intensity of your software with respect to `R`.

+First, you decide on your baseline unit, your choice of `R`.
+Then you calculate how much `C` is emitted per unit of `R`.

+You MAY achieve this by measuring the total real-world carbon emissions of your component `C` over a time period and dividing by the number of R units in the same time period to get `C` per `R`.
+For instance, you may measure data regarding the real-world usage of your application in the wild and then divide by the number of users serviced in the same time period to get `C` per `User`.

+Or you MAY model what one unit of R looks like and measure the total `C` for executing one unit of R in a controlled lab environment.
+For instance, you may create a benchmark application that models a user interacting with your application and then measure the `C` emitted per run of that benchmark.
+The result is still a `C` per `User`.

+You MAY need to use a mixture of both for some components in your application using real-world measurements and for others using a lab-based model of `R`.
+However, you MUST use a consistent choice of `R` across all your components.

 ### Operational Emissions  (`O`)
 To calculate the operational emissions associate with software, multiply the electricity consumption of the hardware the software is running on by the regional, granular marginal emissions rate.
 Because this standard uses a consequential approach, marginal emissions rates should be used for electricity consumption.
 The marginal emissions rate reflects the change in emissions assoicated with a change in demand.